fundapps/TechDocs/README.md

 e.g
 `{ "Username": "[Username]", "Password": "[Password]" }`

-## `POST /api/adapptr/v1/task/positions`
+## Upload positions `POST /rest/api/v1/task/positions` (migrated: `POST /api/adapptr/v1/task/positions`)

 Upload daily positions.
 This method expects a csv format ([example Adapptr position files](Adapptr/)).
-The response includes a taskId and a trackingEndpoint that can then be polled via the GET method to monitor the progress of the task through the Adapptr service.
+The response includes a `taskId` and a `trackingEndpoint` that can then be polled via the GET method to monitor the progress of the task through the Adapptr service.

 The `positions` parameter must be the file that you need to upload.

 The `snapshotDate` parameter must be included as a parameter in the format `yyyy-mm-dd`.
 This is the snapshot date of the positions being uploaded in the csv file.